reiver/the-secret-history-of-nfts/README.md

 The early Internet and Web attracted opportunists.
 But the opportunitsts eventually went away.
 And not only is the Internet and Web still here, but it is extremely successfull.

+### Linux / Open Source Boom

+Linux is a free and open source computer operating system.

+Linux is probably most similar to the Unix operating system.
+But Linux the same _type_ of technology as Microsoft Windows, iOS, iPadOS, and macOS.

+When the Internet and the Web went mainstream, in the late-1990s and early-2000s, Linux played a major role.

+TODO